cairo-book/cairo-book/README.md

   -V, --version        Print version
 ```

-In CI, it's preferable to reduce output, so run `cairo-verify` with the `--quiet` flag.
+In CI, it's preferable to reduce output, so run `cairo-listings` with the `--quiet` flag.

 The mdbook-cairo is a mdbook preprocessor that only removes the `// TAG` lines in code blocks.